ElofssonLab/pyGaussDCA/README.md

 It is written as a Python library to be more easily integrated with our software.

 ## How do I install it?
-First install [Pythran][pythran] from master, we need some bugfixes that are not in the released version.
+First install [Pythran][pythran] 0.8.5 or higher.
 Then, just use pip to install pyGaussDCA.

 [pythran]:https://github.com/serge-sans-paille/pythran